What is the mission of Saint Paul Conservatory for Performing Artists?

 What are the academic classes like at Saint Paul Conservatory for Performing Artists?

 SPCPA is guided by national and state academic standards.
-Students’ average performance on nationally normed standardized tests are regularly score significantly above the national average.
+Students’ average performance on nationally normed standardized tests is regularly, and significantly above the national average.

 The Saint Paul Conservatory for Performing Artists was established to provide opportunities for dance, theatre, and instrumental and vocal arts students not available in traditional high schools, either public or private.
 The overall goal is to provide training in dance, theatre, and music utilizing the conservatory model.
 To accomplish this, three hours each day are devoted to conservatory style training, arts teachers are professional performing artists, and professional training and performance spaces are used to the extent possible.

 Are students required to audition to get into the school?

 SPCPA expects students to possess a keen interest, experience, and/or potential in one or more of the arts programs .
 Though auditions are not required for admission, students will go through a placement process wherein current arts faculty observe students and place them in their arts courses accordingly.

 Does a student have to choose a performing arts concentration?

-Students at SPCPA are required to select one of the following programs: Dance, Theatre, Musical Theatre, Vocal Music, Instrumental Music, or Visual Arts.
+Students at SPCPA are required to select one of the following programs: Dance, Theatre, Musical Theatre, Vocal Music, Instrumental Music, Visual Arts or Creative Writing.
 Each program has a set curriculum that focuses on building skills specific to that performance type.
 Curriculum for each program can be found on the Arts Department pages.

 Though auditions are not required for enrollment, a placement session is required for placement into our arts programs.

 How are students placed in arts classes?

 Students in Instrumental Music are placed by technical ability.
 Dance, Theatre, Musical Theatre, Visual Arts, and Vocal Arts students are placed with their grade-level peers.
 Any question about placement may be directed to the appropriate department chair.

 What do arts classes on a typical day look like?